pingcap/docs/develop/dev-guide-sample-application-python.md

         ssl_mode="VERIFY_IDENTITY", ssl={"ca": "<ca_path>"})
     ```

-Since peewee will pass parameters to the driver, you need to pay attention to the usage type of the driver when using peewee.
+Because peewee will pass parameters to the driver, you need to pay attention to the usage type of the driver when using peewee.

 </div>